heyitschien/little-lemon/docs/logs/2025-06-04-accessibility-implementation-log.md

    - Added helper text for better user guidance

 4. **Created accessibility tests**
+   - Implemented jest-axe for automated accessibility testing.
+   - Added specific tests for ARIA attributes and semantic structure.
+   - Verified screen reader announcements for dynamic content.

-5. **Debugged and fixed `DateTimeSelector.test.jsx`**
+5. **Debugged and fixed `DateTimeSelector.test.jsx` (Initial Pass)**
    - Resolved multiple "TestingLibraryElementError: Found multiple elements" errors by refining selectors for time and date inputs (using `getByLabelText` with `{ selector: 'select' }` or `{ selector: 'input' }`).
    - Corrected test logic to use `rerender` instead of multiple `render` calls within a single test to prevent duplicate component instances.
-   - Ensured all 19 tests, including accessibility checks via `axe-core`, are passing.
+   - Ensured all 19 tests, including accessibility checks via `axe-core`, were passing.

-6. **Updated documentation**
-   - Implemented jest-axe for automated accessibility testing
+6. **Improved Test Coverage for `DateTimeSelector.jsx`**
-   - Added specific tests for ARIA attributes and semantic structure
+   - Added new test suites for "Time and Date Formatting" and "Field Validation on Blur".
-   - Verified screen reader announcements for dynamic content
+   - Verified correct display of formatted dates and times.
+   - Ensured `validateField` prop is called correctly on input blur.
+   - Achieved 100% function coverage and near 100% line/branch coverage for the component.
+   - Corrected selectors in existing tests for robustness.

-5. **Updated documentation**
+7. **Updated Documentation**
-   - Created implementation summary document
+   - Created implementation summary document (`/docs/accessibility/accessibility-implementation-summary.md`).
-   - Updated this implementation log
+   - Updated this implementation log with all changes.

 ## Code Changes